wp-plugins/smart-app-banner/readme.txt

 don't have a device, you can "View Source" on your page and look for the text "apple-itunes-app".

+= I've specified an App ID for my iPad app but I don't see the banner =

+Where did you put the App ID?
+Or in the App ID field or in the "App ID (iPad)" field?

+If you only have one app -- iPad-only or Universal -- you only need to specify the "App ID."
+The "App ID (iPad)" field is for when you have two apps of the same name, one for the iPhone and one for the iPad.
+You should put the default (iPhone) ID in the top field and the iPad App ID in the other one.

 = I found a bug! =

 The quickest way is to see if you can fix it yourself.
 I accept patches!
 But if